It’s a really good time to plant autumn-flowering bulbs such as crocuses, Colchicum, Sternbergia, Amaryllis and Nerine.

 Pinks and carnations can be propagated by layering or by cuttings.

-For your garden general maintenance you can liquid- feed containerised plants and keep them well watered in dry spells.
+For your garden general maintenance, you can liquid- feed containerised plants and keep them well watered in dry spells.

 Inspect lilies for the scarlet lily beetle.
 Watch out for aphids on stems and leaves of young shoots.
-Look out for and treat black spot on roses and scab on Pyracantha.
+Look out for and treat a black spot on roses and scab on Pyracantha.

 Primarily, look round for BOX TREE MOTH, because they can completely defoliate box plants.